-In addition to the safeguarding training at induction, all staff and governors/trustees will receive safeguarding training appropriate to their roles and responsibilities which is regularly updated1 as well as Prevent Duty, child-onchild abuse and online safety training (which includes effective responses to sharing nudes/semi-nudes and an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring), so they are equipped with the knowledge and skills to keep children safe.
+In addition to the safeguarding training at induction, all staff and governors/trustees will receive safeguarding training appropriate to their roles and responsibilities which is regularly updated1 as well as Prevent Duty, child-on-child abuse and online safety training (which includes effective responses to sharing nudes/semi-nudes and an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring), so they are equipped with the knowledge and skills to keep children safe.
 They will also receive regular safeguarding and child protection (including online safety) updates at least annually to help provide them with an awareness of safeguarding issues that can put children at the risk of harm ensuring they have the relevant skills and knowledge to safeguard children effectively.

-- 3.15 All staff will receive training on attendance, with dedicated attendance training for any staff with a specified attendance function in their role, including administrative, pastoral or family support staff, and senior leaders. - 3.16 The governors'/trustees' safeguarding training and updates will enable them to have the knowledge to provide strategic challenge to test and assure themselves that safeguarding processes and procedures are effective and robust and a whole academy approach to safeguarding is in place.
+3.15 All staff will receive training on attendance, with dedicated attendance training for any staff with a specified attendance function in their role, including administrative, pastoral or family support staff, and senior leaders.